Financial-Times/origami-build-tools/README.md

-		--run-server               Build demos locally and runs a server -v, --version              Print out version of origami-build-tools --browserstack             Run tests using Browserstack instead of Chrome Stable --standalone               Create a named export for the built JavaScript --demo-filter=<demo-name>  Build a specific demo.
+		--run-server               Build demos locally and runs a server -v, --version              Print out version of origami-build-tools --browserstack             Run tests using Browserstack instead of Chrome Stable --demo-filter=<demo-name>  Build a specific demo.
 E.G. --demo-filter=pa11y to build only the pa11y.html demo.
 		--brand=<brand-name>       Build SCSS for a given brand.
 E.G. --brand=internal to build the component for the internal brand.
 		--suppress-errors          Do not error if no demos are found when using the --demo-filter option.